soymadip/KireiSakura-Kit/docs/docs/roadmap.md

 === "Later in Time"

+    - [ ] Swith to [Docusaurus](https://docusaurus.io) for documentation
+        - mkdocs is excellent but is limited in some areas.
+        - Docusaurus will be more flexibile.
     - [ ] Check if core functions & dependency functions are loaded and set that script load flag true using a variable.
     - [ ] Make use of log file in more functions (for more detailed logs).
     - [ ] Add more config options, make use of config file more.